software-students-spring2024/2-web-app-exercise-team_8/README.md

 ## Product vision statement

-For those who cherish intimate sharing, our app redefines online sharing by providing a private space with the familiar feel of social media and the confidentiality of journaling to share your pictures and emotions authentically.
+For those who cherish intimate sharing, our app redefines online sharing by providing a private space with the familiar feel of social media and the confidentiality of journaling to share your emotions authentically.

 ## User stories